Joplin tornado: Weakening and dissipation

 The tornado then continued on an east to east-southeast trajectory towards I-44 where it weakened; nonetheless, vehicles were blown off the highway and mangled near US 71 (exit 11) (now I-49) interchange.
 The damage at and around the interchange was rated EF2 to EF3.
-The weakening tornado continued to track into the rural areas of southeastern Jasper County and northeastern Newton County where damage was generally minor to moderate, with trees, mobile homes, outbuildings, and frame homes damaged mainly at EF0 to EF1 strength.
+The weakening tornado continued to track into the rural areas of southeastern Jasper County and northeastern Newton County where damage was generally minor to moderate, with trees, mobile homes, outbuildings, and frame homes damaged at EF0 to EF1 strength.
 The tornado lifted east of Diamond at 6:12 p.m.
 CDT (23:12 UTC), according to aerial surveys.
 The total track length was 21.62 mi long, and the tornado was up to 0.75-1 mi across at its widest point.
 A total of 158 people were killed, and over 1,150 others were injured along the path.
 A separate EF2 tornado touched down near Wentworth from the same supercell about 25 mi east-southeast of Joplin, beginning roughly 10 minutes before the dissipation of this tornado.